jpjones76/SeisIO.jl/docs/_build/html/_sources/src/Formats/timeseries.rst.txt

 Only SEG Y rev 0 and `rev 1\ <https://seg.org/Portals/0/SEG/News%20and%20Resources/Technical%20Standards/seg_y_rev1.pdf>`_
 with standard headers are supported.

+**SLIST**: An ASCII file with a one-line header and data written to file in ASCII string format.

 **UW**: the University of Washington data format has no online reference and is no longer in use.
 Created by the Pacific Northwest Seismic Network for event archival; used from the 1970s through early 2000s.
 A UW event is described by a